LuisAlejandro/agoras/docs/credentials/instagram.rst

 - Client ID (Facebook App ID)
 - Client Secret (Facebook App Secret)
-- Object ID (Facebook User ID for Instagram business account)
+- Object ID (Instagram Business Account ID)

 Instagram uses Facebook OAuth, so you'll need a Facebook App.
 You also need to connect a Facebook page with the Instagram account that you wish to use.